She came for clothes and stayed to volunteer

 During the prior year, as Blanca went through a divorce, the 64-year-old had been renting a room from a friend on Parker Hill Court in Santa Rosa.
 When she moved in, she brought with her what she calls “my most precious things.”

 But on the night the fire swept through her neighborhood, Blanca wasn’t at home.
 She was housesitting for vacationing friends in a nearby neighborhood, watching over their two dogs.

 “Someone knocked at the door at 1:30 a.m.
 Monday morning and said we had 10 minutes to get out of there,” Blanca said.
 So she grabbed her friends’ dogs and the clothes she had with her.
 “When we looked out the door, there was a glow of red right outside.”

 She didn’t even think about the danger to her own home and potential loss of her own possessions, although she checked to make sure her roommate had been able to evacuate.

 “As the terrifying morning continued, we heard all of Parker Hill had been burned down and Fountain Grove was on fire,” Blanca said.
 The possessions she left back at home were all gone.
 Among them were photos of her children, tools of her work as a photographer and artist, her camera and lenses, and the antique dolls she crafted into works of art.

 Still, in the midst of such devastating personal losses, Blanca kept working, providing selfless support at the shelter for others.
 “The Red Cross shelter is a place you can give unconditional love and hugs to people,” she said.
 “It has really helped me.”

-Beth Eurotas and Lori Wilson provided editorial support for this story.
+Lori Wilson, Beth Eurotas, and Jim Burns provided editorial support for this story.